The ACPATH Metric: Precise Estimation of the Number of Acyclic Paths in C-like Languages: The ACPATH Metric

 \section{The ACPATH Metric}

 In this section we present \emph{ACPATH}.
-This is a new metric for C-like languages that, in contrast to the NPATH metric, corresponds to the exact number of acyclic paths through any function with no backjumps.\footnote{A \emph{backjump} is a \texttt{goto} statement that jumps to a labeled statement that precedes it.} Note that, as most coding standards disallow such \texttt{goto} statements, in practice, backjumps are rarely used in critical code.
-For instance, MISRA~C, the most influential C~coding standard, in its 2012 edition~\cite{MISRA-C-2012} has an \emph{advisory} rule forbidding all \texttt{goto} statements and a \emph{required} rule forbidding backjumps; so, while a forward \texttt{goto} can be used without justification, a backjump requires a formal deviation.
+This is a new metric for C-like languages that, in contrast to the NPATH metric, corresponds to the exact number of acyclic paths through any function with no backjumps\footnote{A \emph{backjump} is a \texttt{goto} statement that jumps to a labeled statement that precedes it.} and no jumps into some early-terminating loops.
+Note that, as most coding standards disallow such \texttt{goto} statements, in practice, backjumps are rarely used in critical code.
+For instance, MISRA~C, the most influential C~coding standard~\cite{MISRA-C-2023}, has an \emph{advisory} rule forbidding all \texttt{goto} statements and a \emph{required} rule forbidding backjumps; so, while a forward \texttt{goto} can be used without justification, a backjump requires a formal deviation.
+Other \emph{required} MISRA guidelines prevent jumping or switching into blocks from the outside of them, whether such blocks are loop bodies or not, thereby preventing the occurrence of the second condition.

-In Section~\ref{sec::ACPATH-expressions}, we present algorithms that count the acyclic paths through expressions.
+In Section~\ref{sec::ACPATH-expressions}, we present an algorithms that counts the acyclic paths through expressions.
 In Section~\ref{sec::ACPATH-statements}, we deal with the more complex task of counting paths through statements.
 All the algorithms presented in Sections~\ref{sec::ACPATH-expressions} and~\ref{sec::ACPATH-statements}, are parametric with respect to an optimization level.
 As formally stated at the end of the section, all the algorithms are correct for each optimization level.